simonsobs/PSpipe/project/maps2params/README.rst

 Again for this step, mpi is recommended.

-We are done ! it's time to plot the results,
+We are done, with the simulations/spectra and covariances part, it's time to plot the results and check that the pipeline is working as expected

 .. code:: shell